Sophie's Journey Chapter 6

 Peter sat hunched across from her.
 He stared at the floor.
 In the days since they had committed to the journey, the boy had gone silent.
 His face tried to look like his father's.
 Hard.
 But his cheeks were still round.
 The hardness did not quite fit.

-To Sophie, it was just dirt.
-To Peter, it was the only piece of Denmark he had left.
-And he was watching the road steal it.
+To Sophie, it was only dirt.
+To Peter, it felt like the last piece of Denmark he had.
+He watched it disappear with each mile.

 “The spires,” Emma whispered, pointing toward the horizon where the jagged silhouette of the capital began to rise against the bruised purple of the twilight.
 “Mama, look.
 The giants’ fingers.”